Browns beware: Drafting twice in the top five has not led to success

 Cousineau had four uneventful seasons in Cleveland and two in San Francisco.
 He never went to a Pro Bowl, but he was inducted in the College Football Hall of Fame in 2016.

-Butler, Buffalo's other pick in '80, played seven seasons in Buffalo, caught 278 passes and went to one Pro Bowl.
+Butler, Buffalo's other pick in '80, played seven seasons for the Bills, caught 278 passes and went to one Pro Bowl.